Ptotheo/PassWD/README.md

 # PassWD
-linux script for making new passwd
+A Python Linux script for making new userfiles and passwords to privec

+# Run The Script
+# Enter Username
+# Enter Password
+Echo your desired string to /etc/passwd